alem-platform/bootcamp-go/story01/unixbox-09/README.md

 Create a script `solution.sh` that does the following:

-- Counts the lines that have `in` in them
+- Shows two random lines

 ### Available commands